Recovery is Health

-Throughout the month of September, the Idaho Department of Health & Welfare in partnership with Recovery Idaho, Idaho Harm Reduction Project, and the Northwest ATTC will be hosting a series of online webinars titled “Recovery is Health, Health is Recovery."
-During this series, we will be discussing a range of topics relating to transmissible disease, treatment and precautionary measures, as well as harm reduction practices.
+Throughout the month of September 2022, the Idaho Department of Health & Welfare in partnership with Recovery Idaho, Idaho Harm Reduction Project, and the Northwest ATTC hosted a series of online webinars titled “Recovery is Health, Health is Recovery."
+During this series, experts discussed a range of topics relating to transmissible disease, treatment and precautionary measures, as well as harm reduction practices.

 Part 1: Overdose Awareness, Prevention, and Response and the RxAware Program

 Presenters: Evan Burke (Idaho Harm Reduction Project) and Norma Jaeger (Recovery Idaho)

 In this session, Evan Burke will offer a brief overview of the data on opioid overdose in Idaho and the response to it by government and community-based organizations.
 Burke will also cover how to recognize and respond to an overdose and provide guidance about harm reduction informed practices.
 Norma Jaeger will talk about the RxAware Program, which will address risks associated with opioids and pain management.
 Read more about this session and its presenters.

 Presenter: Marcial Angula, Idaho Department of Health and Welfare

 In this session, Marcial Angula will provide an in-depth discussion on Idaho’s initiatives for preventing HIV transmission.
 Read more about this session and its presenter.